D3AD-05/derek/docs/getting-started.md

-# How to Use Derek

-## Getting Started
+# Getting Started

 Follow the steps below to create and run your first live quiz session in Derek.

-### Prerequisites
+## Prerequisites

 Before continuing, ensure:

 * Derek is installed and running.
-* At least one administrator account has been created using the setup instructions.
+* At least one platform admin user has been created using the setup instructions.

 ---

 ## 1. Login

-Sign in using your administrator account and access the administration area.
+Sign in using your platform admin account and access the administration area.

 1. Log in to Derek.
 2. Click your profile icon in the top-right corner.